codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Enable Git providers**
 Required.

-Enable GitLab as the Git provider for the runtime and for the account.
+Enable GitLab as the Git provider for the runtime and for the account, instead of the default provider.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag, and then define the provider name through the `--provider` flag.